 The years when Sailor ruled the local scene were only five in total.
 They got started in 1975; they released two fine albums Hello Sailor (1977) and Pacifica Amour (1978); they unsuccessfully invaded Los Angeles (1978); they returned to NZ to rock the nation; they reluctantly invaded Australia (1979); they returned to NZ to rock the nation (ie. pay bills) and say goodbye (1980).
 At the time I thought splitting was a very silly thing to do and likely to be a temporary situation.
-I found it too easy to resent their solo projects (with the exception of Graham Brazier’s Inside Out), as they were not Hello Sailor records.
+I found it too easy to resent their solo projects (with the exception Inside Out, the 1981 solo debut of Graham Brazier), as they were not Hello Sailor records.

 Sailor had been influenced by US punk (Iggy, Velvets), while the young punks got their recipe out of England’s NME cookbook.